Signed in as:

 In addition, ACT maintains an online presence via this website, Vimeo, You Tube and various social media.

-While ACT has occasionally produced fully-staged productions, limited financial, space and other resources dictate that most of our more recent performance be presented "Reader's Theater" style.
+While ACT has occasionally produced fully-staged productions, limited financial, space and other resources dictate that most of our more recent performances be presented "Reader's Theater" style.

 Yes.
 ACT only presents work created by Alan Sharpe -- whose writing focuses soley on those themes.